julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 - Respect traditional knowledge: some herbs have **dual roles** — reproductive modulation and spiritual protection.
 - Modern herbalists should note **toxicity, dosage, life stage, and ritual context** when considering historical usage.

----

-## Practical Insights

-- “Forbidden” herbs often intersect **reproductive caution, ritual significance, and spiritual protection**.
-- Usage restrictions were **age- and context-specific**, not universal bans.
-- Folklore codified these rules, transmitted orally or via midwifery manuals.
+Folklore codified these rules, transmitted orally or via midwifery manuals.

 ---